Main content starts here, tab to start navigating

 ABOUT THE CHEF

-After the rampant success of his first Utrecht pop-up, Chef Jansson makes his coveted return to the city, with his truly tantalising Summer menu, harnessing the best in summer produce, with a menu aptly dubbed 'A Nordic Summer'
+Following the rampant success of his London series, Chef Jansson continues his foray into the Netherlands, city by city, showcasing his truly tantalising Summer menu, harnessing the best in summer produce, with a menu aptly dubbed 'A Nordic Summer'

 Chef Marcus Jansson has cooked in Michelin star kitchens across Europe and across cuisines, from Scandinavian to French and Spanish, most recently at Bloom at the Park in Mälmo, under Titti Qvarnström, the first female Nordic chef to receive a Michelin star.
 Jansson was also the head chef for the Swedish embassy in the Netherlands and soon after competed in Swedish Chef of the Year (2018), coming in at second place.